-Also known as: Spinal tap, Ventricular puncture, Lumbar puncture, Cisternal puncture or Cerebral spinal fluid culture
+Also known as: Spinal tap, Ventricular puncture, Lumbar puncture, Cisternal puncture or Cerebrospinal fluid culture

 - After the back is cleaned, the health care provider will inject a local numbing medicine (anesthetic) into the lower spine.

-- Once the needle is properly positioned, CSF pressure is measured and a sample is collected.
+- Once the needle is in position, the CSF pressure is measured and a sample of 1 to 10 mL of CSF is collected.

 - Appearance: clear, colorless

-- CSF cell count: 0 - 5 white blood cells (all mononuclear), and no red blood cells
+- CSF cell count: 0 to 5 white blood cells (all mononuclear), and no red blood cells

 - Discomfort during the test